cappuu02/Cybersecurity-Sapienza/Cryptography/Lesson 8-9-10.md

 2) How to combine both encryption and authentication?

 Let's start with the first for SKE.
 These are the so-called "**Modes of operation**".
 ## Modes of Operation
 Up until now, encryption has been dealt with messages of fixed size around a polynomial function to $\lambda$.
 How to deal with messages with arbitrary size?
 Setting a maximum bound to message length seems impractical, both for waste reasons when messages are too short, and for practicality when messages eventually get too long.
 The solution takes the form of a “block-cipher”, where a message of a given size is split into equally-sized blocks, and then encrypted using a fixed-size encryption scheme.
 Various instances of this technique, called modes, have been devised.

-### CBC (Cypher Black Chaining)
+### CBC (Cypher Block Chaining)
 #### Description
 The diagram illustrates the Cipher Block Chaining (CBC) mode of encryption, which is commonly used in block ciphers to securely encrypt messages of arbitrary length.
-In CBC mode, each block of plaintext mi is encrypted in a way that depends on the encryption of the previous block.
+In CBC mode, each block of plaintext $m_i$ is encrypted in a way that depends on the encryption of the previous block.
 This chaining process ensures that identical plaintext blocks produce different ciphertext blocks, provided the previous ciphertext differs (due to either different messages or an initial random value).
 ![[Cryptography/images/86.png]]

 #### Initial Block and Random Initialization Vector
-- The process starts with a random value r, also known as the initialization vector (IV).
+- The process starts with a random value $r$, also known as the initialization vector (IV).
 This IV is crucial for security because it ensures that even if the same message is encrypted multiple times, it will produce different ciphertexts each time.
 - The first ciphertext block c0 is computed by combining (via XOR) the IV r with the first plaintext block m1.

 #### Encrypting Each Block